My Apple Juice

 ‘If you really observe people’s gardens and open spaces, you will see how many fruit trees there are and how many where the fruit is wasted – estimated at around 90%.
 MyAppleJuice provides the facilities and process to turn the apples into juice – all you have to do is to collect the apples and bring them over,’ enthuses Richard.

 And lots of people have been doing just that – from community groups to schools to Bed & Breakfasts, the popularity of having your own fruit turned into a product with a much longer shelf life (typically 18 months) and then labelled with your house name, school or business is definitely of the 21st century.

 Or is it?
 In fact, in a lot of other countries – for example in Italy for their olives – cooperative pressing facilities have been around for many centuries, providing a processing facility for small farms to create a product with a long life from their crops.

 With MyAppleJuice, you can take any volume of apples, from a bucket to a trailer or more, to the presses at Savernake.
 Richard’s team will do the sorting, cleaning, pulping, pressing, pasteurising, bottling and labelling – all done ready for you to collect between 3 and 5 days later.

 MyAppleJuice also offers a cordial making service which can be made from any stoned fruit such as damsons or plums.

-For a real taste of Wiltshire and the Pewsey Vale, you can buy MyAppleJuice at many of the local shops and Post Offices, including Marr Green Farm Shop.
+For a real taste of Wiltshire and the Vale of Pewsey, you can buy MyAppleJuice at many of the local shops and Post Offices.